Snowfable/home-ed-resources/podcasts.md

 ## Birbeck, University of London Podcasts
 Subjecs on population, environment, gender and more.
 [Listen here.](http://www.bbk.ac.uk/bisr/podcasts/podcasts/)

 ## Book Power for Kids
-Book reviews as fun as the books they're about!
+Book reviews as fun as the books they're about.
+[Listen here.](https://podcasts.apple.com/us/podcast/book-power-for-kids/id1141688159?fbclid=IwAR0vJSW7Q2j9rNWlt1Bjcb8AbqZhVnHpKdDbtYlEgxL1m3Q0xbZGFvfQ6BI)
-Check out our new website at https://bookpowerforkids.com/ [Listen here.](https://podcasts.apple.com/us/podcast/book-power-for-kids/id1141688159?fbclid=IwAR0vJSW7Q2j9rNWlt1Bjcb8AbqZhVnHpKdDbtYlEgxL1m3Q0xbZGFvfQ6BI)

 ## Cbeebies Radio Podcast
 CBeebies takes you to a world of sound and music, where you can share imaginative adventures and listen to stories with your favourite CBeebies friends and characters.
 Updated daily.
 [Listen here.](https://www.bbc.co.uk/programmes/p02pnn9d/episodes/downloads?fbclid=IwAR0Of_bsjOl5Ez7S4okT-3mvze8YEYFiEUXTtMYUKxPmzcyfLvIi0hvIGGc)